Skip to main content

 What It Is: This coverage pays for medical costs due to an accident.
 It covers you or anyone in your vehicle at the time of the accident.
 It might cost between $3-$9 a day and is most similar to personal injury protection and medical payments insurance, which, in most cases, are standard types of car insurance

-The Verdict: If you already have PIP/MedPay with your insurance policy, or if you have health insurance, you probably don’t need this coverage.
-However, you should check with your health insurance provider to make sure you would be covered in the event of injuries associated with a car accident in your rental vehicle.
+The Verdict: If you already have PIP/MedPay with your auto policy, or if you have health insurance, you probably don’t need this coverage.
+However, you should check with your insurer to make sure you would be covered in the event of injuries associated with a car accident in your rental vehicle.

 4. Personal Effects Coverage